-The tartness of rhubarb combined with the natural sweetness of strawberries makes for the perfect Spring dessert.
+The tartness of rhubarb combined with the natural sweetness of strawberries makes for the perfect spring & summer dessert.
 This recipe for keto strawberry rhubarb crumble is not only delicious but it comes together easily.

 I can’t exactly remember the first time I tried a recipe that combined strawberries and rhubarb but what I do remember is how one bite and I was smitten.

 Since then I became an instant fan of the combination of strawberries and rhubarb.
 So whenever I saw any dessert option that included these two I made sure to have a serving, maybe two.